 It’s great news!
 And it is highly likely – more than 90% of cases are resolved prior to a Court date.
 Our goal is to guide you to reaching an agreement.
 This agreement can be then formalised into a Parenting Plan or Consent Orders.

-Click here to access a Fact Sheet on Parenting Plans
+Click here for more information on Parenting Plans

-Click here to access a fact sheet on Consent Orders
+Click here to learn more about Consent Orders

 There are a number of reasons why Family Dispute Resolution may not deliver a suitable outcome for both parties.
 These include: